-The forces marshaling behind this decrepit symbol are headed this decrepit symbol are neaded by Jean-Paul Sartre, famous existentialist.
-They include Sartre's companion, Simone de Beauvoir, and several mediocrities playing the role of yes men miced a sorry morality play in Stockholm whose purpose was to convict-not try-the United States for war crimes in Vietnam.
-Of course, the Swedish parformance wasn't a "trial" and there was no properly con-stituted "court."
-The meaning was propagandistic, not judicial.
+The forces marshaling behind this decrepit symbol are headed this decrepit symbol are headed by Jean-Paul Sartre, famous existentialist.
+They include Sartre's companion, Simone de Beauvoir, and several medioc-rities playing the role of yes men.
+This strange cast has just produced a sorry morality play in Stockholm whose purpose was In con to convict-not try-the United wited su States for war crimes in Vietnam.
+Of course, the Swedish performance wasn't a "trial"

-The production, adroitly stagemanaged by Schoenman in Russell's name, pretended it would examine "evidence" impartially.
-A Yugosiav member of the "tribunat."
-Vladimir Dedijer, told the Ljubijana newspaper Vjes-nik last September: "The court will also hear witnesses from America: American soldiers who have seen with their own eyes what is going on in Vleinam. pean intellectuais against Amer-102.
+The production, adroitly stagemanaged by Schoenman in Rus-sell's name, pretended it would examine "evidence" impartially. examine "evidence" impartially.
+A Yugosiav member of the "tri-bunat."
+Vlatimir Eedijer, told the Ljubijana newspaper Vjes-nik last September: "The court will also hear witnesses from America: American soldiers who have seen with their own eyes what is going on in Vietnam. ...
+This is no mutiny of Eurowhat pean intellectuais against America."
 This was pretense.
-Long before proceedings began Sartre, as chief "judge," prenounced the accused guilty by stating there was "only one victim in this war, and that is Ho Chi Minh."
-The "tribunal" refused to hear several North Vietnamese deserters including a colonel.

-It rejected a Swedish Lawyer's offer to defend the Americans.
-It sourned the suggestion that a professor of international law appear as an impartial expert.
-Two U.S. journalists who had been in Vietnam offered to tes-This strange cast has just pro- tify: their credentials were destroyed.
+Long be-Anis was presense.
+Long be-fore proceedings begin Sature, as chief "judge," prenounced the accused guilty by stating there was "only one victim in this war, and that is Ho Chi Minh."
+The minimum proceeding the state "tribunai" refused to hear sev-eral North Vietnamese deserters including a colonel.
+It rejected a Swedish lawyer's offer to defend the Americans.
+It spurned the suggestion that a professor of international law appear as an impartial expert.
+Two U.S. journalists who had been in Vietnam offered to testify; their credentials were deinsulted.
+Surprisingly, the Stockholm Government remained si-lent although it is a Swedish the philosopher has talked like legal offense to affront leaders of governments with which re-lations are maintained.

-In contrast, the "tribunal" invited six North Vietnamese prosecution witnesses, including the President of Hanoi's Supreme Court and a boy said to have been burned by American napairs.
-President Johnson and Secretary Rusk were personally insulted.
-Surprisingly, the Stockholm Government remained silent although it is a Swedish legal offense to affront leaders of governments with which relations are maintained.
+In contrast, the "tribunal" in-vited six North Vietnamese prosecution witnesses, including. the President of Hanoi's Su preme Court and a boy said to

-The tragedy implicit in this shoddy farce is not accurately represented by Sartre, who has been working his way back to the political east ever since he broke with Moscow over the Hungarian uprising.
-Nor is the tragedy accurately represented by the nonentities who modded approval of their existentialist patron.
+The tragedy implicit in this shoddy farce is not accurately shoddy larce is not accurately represented by Sattre, who has been working his way back to the political east ever since he broke with Mescow over the Hungarian uprising.
+Nor is the tragedy accurately represented by the nonentities who noticed approval of their existentialist patron.
 The tragedy comes with Russell himself.